History Bites: Resources on the Problematic Term “Anglo-Saxon”. Part 1.

 This is meant to be a resource and can be used as a cheat-sheet to teach with and/or learn from.
 As historians (in the broad sense of linguistic, literary, and material cultural), we often study the past to try and make sense of today’s world.
 In our quest, sometimes we discover our scholarly forefathers (or otherwise) were wrong in their conclusions.
 We update our scholarship based on new findings or reassess old material.
 This doesn’t mean that our goal is to manipulate the past.
 Reassessing terminology as in the case of “Anglo-Saxon” is an important part of updating our scholarship.
 This is similar to terms like “Oriental” and “Dark Ages” that are not typically used in scholarship anymore and are diminishing (and often corrected) in public discourse.
 This three-part series is a collection of works over the past year that you can use to learn, discuss and build on (links to part 2 and 3 are at the bottom of this post).
 I have tried to compile readings written or discussed by scholars from various fields in literature, history, archaeology, and art history.

 If this overview is too long, you can find a Q&A primer here between me (MRO) and Olivia Waxman at TIME.
-Another piece to read if this is tldnr; at history workshop online here.
+Another piece to read if this is tldnr; at history workshop online here or this one by Erik Wade and myself for Smithsonian Magazine here.
 Links to a bibliography and additional reading material is in part 3.

 PART ONE OF THREE: